aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 ```
 This is the only piece of code that will be compiled by Numba.
 The rest of the code will still be treated by the Python interpreter causing the *interpreter overhead*.

 Could this function be implemented otherwise?
 Yes, it could.
-The choice has been made though fully deliberately.
-The thing is that *Numba doesn't interact with `tqdm` package*.
-Even if we have reverted to the standard `print` function, it would have been tricky, as Numba would not allow us to use raw or format strings, as well as it doesn't support some of the optional arguments of `print`.
+The choice has been made deliberately.
+The thing is that *Numba cannot be used with `tqdm` package*.
+And even if we have reverted to the standard `print` function, it would have been tricky, as Numba would not allow us to use raw or formatted strings, as well as it doesn't support some of the optional arguments of `print`.
 We therefore sacrificed some performance for having a fancy logging output.
-Even though the factor of (almost) $10$ is a significant difference, the time Python code partially compiled with Numba takes to execute in this particular case is still very little to the human perception.
+Even though the factor of (almost) $10$ is a significant difference, the time taken by the Python code -partially - compiled with Numba in this particular case is still very little to the human perception.

 It is fair to say though that Numba is a very fast evolving package, so we would easily expect the support for `tqdm` to come in some of the future releases.